News and notes about William Woods students, faculty, staff, and alumni. Updated continuously throughout the semester.

 William Woods Students, Faculty, and Staff

-Zach Dowdle, WWU Assistant Professor of History, recently won the 2021 Lawrence O. Christensen Article Award for best article published on a Missouri-related historical topic for his article: “Preventing a ‘School of Nullification;’ Politics, Slavery, and the Presidency of the University of Missouri, 1839-1856,” which appeared in the Missouri Historical Review in 2020.
+Zach Dowdle, Assistant Professor of History, received the 2021 Lawrence O. Christensen Article Award for his article, “Preventing a ‘School of Nullification’: Politics, Slavery and the Presidency of the University of Missouri, 1839-1856″

 William Woods Alumni